 3. Be practical and relevant.
 Let your employees know that you understand the challenges they’re facing.
 Set up a recurring meeting to discuss both ongoing and new goals and to celebrate progress.
 Focus your feedback on what is relevant to the workplace.

-Ready to build a culture of feedback at your business?
+Ready to build a culture of feedback at your company?
 Download our free sample feedback template.
 It’ll help guide your discussions and provide feedback in a healthy and professional manner.

 Plus, when you’re using a template, you can ensure your feedback is replicable and trackable.
-Keep notes and check in on them from time to time to ensure feedback is being applied.
+Remember to keep notes and check in regularly to ensure feedback is being applied.